Velprathap89/codingsparkles-website/content/blog/customize-doughnet-chart-tooltip-message/index.md

   width: 500px;
 }
 ```
-* *#root* - Styles to align the chart center of the page.
+* *#root* - Styles for centering the chart on the page.

-* *.App* - Styles to set the height and width of the chart container element to display in particular size instead of the default size.
+* *.App* - Styles for configuring the height and width of the chart container element to display in a specific size rather than the default size.

 ![Before Customization](./BeforeCustomize.png)